MP Estate Planning UK

 how long does it take to register a lasting power of attorney

 The LPA registration duration typically ranges from 8 to 10 weeks if the application is correctly submitted.
-However, in some cases, it can take up to 20 weeks.
+However, in some cases — particularly where there are errors in the forms or objections are raised — it can take up to 20 weeks or even longer.

-We will explore the factors that influence the registering lasting power of attorney process and provide guidance on how to avoid common delays.
+In this article, we explore the factors that influence the Lasting Power of Attorney registration process and provide practical guidance on how to avoid common delays so your LPA is in place when you need it.

 Key Takeaways

-• In some cases, registration can take up to 20 weeks.
+• In some cases, registration can take up to 20 weeks — particularly if there are errors, objections, or the OPG has a high volume of applications.

-• Correctly submitting the application is crucial to avoid delays.
+• Correctly completing and submitting the application first time is the single most important factor in avoiding delays.

 Understanding Lasting Power of Attorney (LPA)